 Free travel for companions

-If you have a NSW Companion Card, your attendant travels for free on public transport in NSW when accompanying you.
+Under the National Companion Card Scheme, your carer or companion can travel free on public transport in NSW when they travel with you.
 You pay your normal fare, which will depend on your concession status.

-You must carry your NSW Companion Card as proof of entitlement or your attendant may be fined.
+You must carry your Companion Card as proof of entitlement or your carer or companion may be fined.

-Only one attendant can travel with you for free at any one time.
+Only one carer or companion can travel with you for free at any one time.
 You cannot use other entitlement cards to gain free travel for more than one person.

-You need to book a seat on NSW TrainLink Regional train and coach services.
-When booking, make sure you provide details of your concession card (if you have one) as well as the number of your Companion Card.
+When booking a seat on NSW TrainLink services, make sure you provide details of your concession card (if you have one) as well as the number of your Companion Card.
 You also need to mention any requirements you may have, such as needing a wheelchair space.